Moretti, Texas Tech top K-State 69-62, stay in 3rd in Big 12 - WHIZ News

 BIG PICTURE

-Kansas State: Diarra’s ill-fated dunk attempt came right after his nifty reverse layup had pulled the Wildcats within two.
-It was a symbolic moment for a team headed for a losing record after three straight 20-win seasons under coach Bruce Weber.
+Kansas State: Diarra’s missed dunk came right after his nifty reverse layup had pulled the Wildcats within two.
+It was a symbolic moment for a team virtually assured of a losing record after three straight 20-win seasons under Weber.
 Kansas State is headed for its worst record in 20 years.

 Texas Tech: The Red Raiders have been difficult to figure out coming off the best season in school history, which ended with a loss to Virginia in overtime in the national championship game.
 They’ll be favored in the next three games before finishing the regular season against the Big 12’s two best teams: top-ranked Baylor on the road and No. 3 Kansas at home.